-Due to its popularity, Croyde gets busy as soon as summer hits and there’s not a lot of room to spread out so you might want to head further down our list if you want to dodge other surfers and find a less crowded lineup.
+Due to its popularity, Croyde gets busy as soon as summer hits and there’s not a lot of room to spread out so you might want to head further down our list if you want to dodge other surfers and find a less crowded lineup while surfing North Devon.

 Saunton Sands sits just a mile south of Croyde but the waves couldn’t be any more different, instead of barrels and steep sections, Saunton Sands is the home of stylish cross-stepping and long cruisey rides.

-Offering miles of golden sand and plenty of room to spread out Saunton is a great option if you’re just learning to surf or want to catch some waves on your mini mal longboard or stand-up paddleboard.
+Offering miles of golden sand and plenty of room to spread out Saunton is a great option if you’re just learning to surf in North Devon or want to catch some waves on your mini mal, longboard or stand-up paddleboard.

-The large cliffs and headland at the north of the beach can offer some protection from light northerly winds and on good ground swells a long peeling right-hander breaks close to the rocks before peeling all the way into the beach.
+On good ground swells, a long peeling right-hander breaks close to the rocks before peeling all the way into the beach.

 Due to Saunton’s popularity, it can get busy with other surfers and beachgoers when summer hits but you can normally find some quieter waves if you don’t mind walking down the beach.